hongs01/flink/docs/dev/table/connect.md

   'connector.hosts' = 'http://host_name:9092;http://host_name:9093',  -- required: one or more Elasticsearch hosts to connect to

-  'connector.index' = 'MyUsers',       -- required: Elasticsearch index, Flink support create index based on field
+  'connector.index' = 'myusers',       -- required: Elasticsearch index, Flink support create index based on field
-                                       -- at runtime dynamically, the index value comes from the dynamic index -- pattern when the field type is VARCHAR, eg:'MyUsers-{log_source}', -- 'log_source' is a VARCHAR column, the dynamicIndex pattern support format -- and parse date by Java SimpleDataFormat when the field type is -- SQL_TIMESTAMP/SQL_DATE/LONG, eg:'MyUsers-{log_ts|yyyy-MM-dd}','log_ts' is
+                                       -- at runtime dynamically, the index value comes from the dynamic index -- pattern like 'myusers-{log_source}', 'log_source' is a column name of table, -- the dynamicIndex pattern also support format time by Java DateFormatter -- when the column DataType is BIGINT/SQL_TIMESTAMP/SQL_DATE, eg:
-                                       -- a SQL_TIMESTAMP/SQL_DATE/LONG column.
+                                       -- 'myusers-{log_ts|yyyy-MM-dd}', 'log_ts' is a BIGINT/SQL_TIMESTAMP/SQL_DATE column.

   'connector.document-type' = 'user',  -- required: Elasticsearch document type